cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Objective:**  You will walk the interviewer through the take-home exercise and discuss the 4 objectives we shared with you.

-**Candidate Prep:** The objectives of the exercise are: Describe pros/cons of CockroachDB install and monitoring and experience, throughput characteristics during the insert workload, pros/cons of elasticity and availability, and SE’s view on architectural constraints of CockroachDB design that resulted in observed pros/cons
+**Candidate Prep:** The objectives of the exercise are: 1.
+Describe the experience of installing and monitoring CRDB and the pros/cons to the approach you took 2.
+Describe your understanding of the pros and cons of CRDB’s distributed architecture 3.
+Failure scenarios: thoughts on how CRDB behaved when things went wrong 4.
+SE’s view on architectural constraints of CockroachDB design that resulted in observed pros/cons

 ## **Title: Documentation**